snnithya/GaMaDHaNi-quantized/README.md

 python generate.py --pitch_model_type=diffusion --prime=False --number_of_samples=1 --download_model_from_hf=True
 ```

-For generating with predefined melodic prompts (pitch primes)
+For generating with predefined melodic prompts (pitch primes).

+Note: You will need download_model_from_hf=True to be able to access the pitch primes.
+You will be able to see the primes (first 4s of all generations) plotted in a different colour in the pitch plots of generated samples.

 ```bash
 cd GaMaDHaNi